On indicators of Hopf algebras: Indicators of Hopf algebras

 \begin{theorem} $\nu_n$ is a gauge invariant for all integer $n$. \end{theorem}

 Our proof relies on the gauge invariance of $\nu_n$ for $n \ge 1$ and the linear recurrence relation between the Sweedler power maps.
-Let, in general, $v = \{ v_n \}_{n \ge 1}$ be a sequence of elements of a vector space.
-Recall that $v$ is said to be {\em linearly recursive} if there exists a non-zero polynomial $\sum_{i = 0}^m c_i X^i \in k[X]$ such that
+Recall that a sequence $v = \{ v_n \}_{n \ge 1}$ of elements of a vector space is said to be {\em linearly recursive} if there exists a non-zero polynomial $\sum_{i = 0}^m c_i X^i \in k[X]$ such that

 for all $j \ge 1$.
 If this is the case, all such polynomials form a non-zero ideal of $k[X]$.
 The {\em minimal polynomial} of $v$ is the monic polynomial generating this ideal.
 Now we provide the following easy lemma: